 The effectiveness of large language models (LLMs) is determined not only by their accuracy and capabilities but also by the speed at which they engage with users.

-We benchmarked the performance of leading language models across various use cases—measuring how quickly they respond to user input.
+We benchmarked the performance of leading language models across various use cases, measuring their responsiveness to user input.
 From the time it takes to generate the first word to the pace of the full response, the results reveal which models deliver faster interactions when it counts.

 LLM latency benchmark results

-We benchmarked the latency performance of the following large language models: GPT-4.1, Mistral-large, Claude-3-opus-20240229, Grok-2, and DeepSeek.We focus on two key metrics: First Token Latency—the time it takes for the model to start generating the first token of a response—and Per Token Latency—the time taken to generate each token throughout the response.
+We benchmarked the latency performance of the following large language models: GPT-4.1, Mistral-large, Claude-3-opus-20240229, Grok-2, and DeepSeek.We focus on two key metrics: First Token Latency, which is the time it takes for the model to start generating the first token of a response, and Per Token Latency, which is the time taken to generate each token throughout the response.

 Performance analysis by use case